honeysol/copilot-js/packages/js-copilot/README.md

 copilot.value = value;
 ```

-When `value` is changed, cursor and completion state should be reset.
+When `value` changes, the cursor and completion state will be reset.

 # Examples